Ghost towns in the Mojave Desert are a rare sight but not forgotten. The California desert has been home to some of America’s most faded ghost towns.

 The Calico Graveyard is a unique attraction for those looking to learn more about the town’s colorful past.
 If you want something more authentic-looking – go ahead: spend your night under these hills where it seems all history has been waiting patiently to be brought back again by those brave enough to withstand its dangers once more.

 Have you been yearning to explore a post-apocalyptic 1950s kitschy hellscape?
-Then get your kicks off Route 66 in the ghostly midcentury modern nightmare known as Amboy.
+Then get your kicks off Route 66 in the ghostly midcentury modern nightmare, Amboy.
 This small settlement started as another train community three hours east of Los Angeles.
 Amboy became famous when it was the number one stop for roadside attractions, food, and photo opportunities along the highway.

 The iconic Roy’s Motel and Café is a must for anyone who loves Route 66.
 Opened in the 1930s, it was home to owner Buster Burris “a rough-hewn entrepreneur with flinty eyes, sun-toasted skin, and strong opinions about rowdy bikers or men with long hair.”
 The little diner served as both a rest stop and a social club.
 Diners could enjoy their favorite drink or meal by sitting at one of many tables uniquely and authentically decorated.